Preparing the next generation of science teachers.

-A focus on engaging Scholars in learning to develop robust, NGSS aligned curriculum through STEAM approaches embedded with program coursework, workshops and internships (i.e. out of school experiences as well as school based curriculum).
+A focus on engaging Scholars in learning to develop robust, NGSS aligned curriculum through STEAM approaches embedded with program coursework, workshops and internships (i.e. out of school experiences as well as school-based curriculum).

-Integration on Non-Formal Learning Experiences
+Integration of Non-Formal Learning Experiences

-Scholar participation with an informal learning center during which Scholars will work closely with a community based organization in preparing and implementing STEAM related field experiences for students in grades K-12 in a paid internship.
+Scholar participation with an informal learning center during which Scholars will work closely with a community-based organization in preparing and implementing STEAM-related field experiences for students in grades K-12 in a paid internship.